sidba2003/TechTest/README.md

 ## Sections Completed

-I have completed all the tasks within the **Standard** and the **Advanced** sections.
+I have completed all the tasks within the **Standard** and the **Advanced** sections, along with two tasks of the **Expert** section.

-Furthermore, I have done two tasks within the **Expert** section:
+The two tasks I have done as part of the **Expert** section are:

-1.> Which is to re-implement the UI using a client side library and have it interact with API endpoints, I have implemented the same in React (and the same can be found under react_app in wwwroot).
+1.> **re-implement the UI using a client side library** and have it interact with API endpoints, I have implemented the same in React (and the same can be found under react_app in wwwroot), and the interactions with the backend is through endpoints.

-2.> Implement the bundling of static assets, the front end is bundled and served when the project is built, the user just has to build / run the project and go to root path "/"
+2.> **Implement the bundling of static assets**, the front end is bundled and served when the project is built, the user just has to build / run the project and go to root path "/"

 ## Further Enhancements

-I have added the unit tests for the backend, although my frontend doesnt have any testing which can be re-run (as I primarily relied on manual testing), but I believe the implementation of full E2E testing would be nice (using libraries such as Playwright).
+I have added the unit tests for the backend, although my frontend doesnt have any testing which can be re-run (as I primarily relied on manual testing), but I believe the implementation of full E2E testing would have been nice (using libraries such as Playwright).

 # User Management Technical Exercise